Just for Young Adults

 Check out how our young leaders are becoming the change they want to see in the world.
 Watch the video.

-Let’s have coffee!
+Let’s Have coffee!

 We love getting emails from new community members—or folks thinking about moving and wondering about what it’s like to be young and Jewish in the Cleveland area.
 If you’ve got questions, we’ve got answers.
 Drop us a line to meet up for coffee.
 We are happy to welcome you to Cleveland!

-Hands-on Volunteering
+Hands-On Volunteering

 Jewish Clevelanders, ages 21 – 45, come together for a day of hands-on volunteering.
 In the last five years, hundreds of young adults have made new friends who share an interest in doing good around our community.
 Together, they are helping improve local lives working at non-profits around the community.